 "We have the same basic rights as any other

 Clearly, they do not or they would have been able to marry.
-Still, a good case can be made that they should be able to marry because of the equal protection clause in the 14th Amendment to the U.S. Constitution.
+Still, a good case can be made that they should be able to marry because of the due process and equal protection clauses in the 14th Amendment of the U.S. Constitution.
 These clauses require the federal and state goverments to treat people equally.
-By extension, this would imply tht couples should be treated equally, independent of the partners' sexual orientation.
+By extension, this would imply that couples should be treated equally, independent of the partners' sexual orientation or gender.

 Normally, lawsuits begin at a lower trial court and are later appealed to the the state's Court

 of Appeals.
 However, the latter court can accept lawsuits directly.
 They have

 This case is similar to other lawsuits in Massachusetts and New Jersey which also seek to

 expand the definition of marriage to include all committed, loving couples

 -- both opposite-sex and same-sex.
 The fundamentalist Christian legal

 group, the Alliance Defense Fund (ADF), filed a brief, arguing

 "vastly exaggerate the significance of last month's

 privacy ruling [in Lawrence v.
 Texas] and notes the Supreme Court repeatedly has upheld marriage